How To Blend Fictitious History When Writing Medieval Fantasy

 Summary

-When you write a medieval story or novel, it requires you to challenge your imagination and brush up on your history and reality.
+When you write a medieval fantasy, you need to challenge your imagination, but at the same time, connect with history and reality.

 Think about Harry Potter and King’s Cross Station, which is a reality.
 Then there is Platform 9¾, which is fictional and magical.